serebrov/.emacs/README.md

 - see which C-h commands are available:
   - in emacs state: C-h and wait for which key popup
   - in evil state:
-  - M-x which-key-show-keypmap RET help-command
+  - M-x which-key-show-keymap RET help-command

 Evil information:
 - https://evil.readthedocs.io/en/latest/keymaps.html